ISE-SMILE/openwhisk-runtime-docker/core/actionProxy/README.md

 #
 -->

-## Skeleton for "docker actions"
+## Skeleton for "docker actions" with life-cycle hooks

-The `dockerskeleton` base image is useful for actions that run scripts (e.g., bash, perl, python) and compiled binaries or, more generally, any native executable.
-It provides a proxy service (using Flask, a Python web microframework) that implements the required `/init` and `/run` routes to interact with the OpenWhisk invoker service.
+The `lifecycleskeleton` base image is useful for actions that run scripts (e.g., bash, perl, python) and compiled binaries or, more generally, any native executable.
+It provides a proxy service (using Flask, a Python web microframework) that implements the required `/init`, `/run`,`/onstart`,`/onpause` and `/onfinish` routes to interact with the OpenWhisk invoker service.
 The implementation of these routes is encapsulated in a class named `ActionRunner` which provides a basic framework for receiving code from an invoker, preparing it for execution, and then running the code when required.

 The initialization of the `ActionRunner` is done via `init()` which receives a JSON object containing a `code` property whose value is the source code to execute.
 It writes the source to a `source` file.